Safwat08/sonia/README.md

 ```bash
 bash run_all.sh
 ```
-Note
-* run_all.sh recreates environments for R and Python using conda with the install.R and environment.yml files respectively
+Note: run_all.sh recreates environments for R and Python using conda with the install.R and environment.yml files respectively

 Step 2.
 To recreate visualization and cellchat analysis use - analysis_workflow.rmd